dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-6.0/breaking-changes.md

 #### New behavior

 The errors listed in the issue above are now considered transient.
-When using the default (non-retrying) execution strategy these errors will now be wrapped in an addition exception instance.
+When using the default (non-retrying) execution strategy, these errors will now be wrapped in an addition exception instance.

 #### Why